AngusJohnson/Clipper2/Docs/readme.txt

 The C# port has not been as extensively tested as the Delphi code.
 A C++ port is also in the pipeline.

 There are many changes to Clipper's interface.
-While too numerous to mention here, these are some notable ones:
+While there are too many to mention them all here, these are some notable ones:
 1. The PolyFillType enumeration has been renamed FillRule.
 2. The cInt type used for path coordinates has been replaced with native
    64bit integer types (long, Int64 or int64_t).